tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: if exit_req: validate_exit = (Y/N); if validate_exit => end_of_game = True

 - maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?

+- TBD: as part of symetric functions reveiw...
+	- re-examine current use of creature = gs.core.hero
+	- if non-hero creatures never hit errors... do we need this in the Invisible class ??

+- TBD: both Creature and Interactive need some rework I think...

 - need to solve the name-to-obj challenge systemically - see below for idea
 - TBD: Separate static_dicts for game vs. engine